 Taking a 'No Regrets' approach to adaptation decision-making enables this flexibility.
 'No Regrets' approaches are based on taking action now without being certain about all dimensions of future climate change.
-In this context, measures are implemented in a precautionary sense with the aim of responding to likely impacts before the risks become too great, providing benefits for future generations, while also enhancing the living conditions of people in the present.
+In this context, measures are implemented in a precautionary sense with the aim of responding to likely impacts before the risks become too great, providing benefits for future generations, while also enhancing the living conditions of people in the present - ensuring a just transition.